EntangleWorks/linkedin-importer/docs/MIGRATION.md

 # Migration Guide: API to Scraper

-This guide helps you migrate from the deprecated LinkedIn API-based approach to the new scraper-based approach.
+This guide documents the migration from the old LinkedIn API-based approach to the new scraper-based approach.

+> **Note:** The deprecated API code has been completely removed.
+This document is kept for historical reference and to help users who may have old configurations.

 ## Why This Change?